yasutakatou/tfimport/README.md

 # tfimport (WIP)
-This is a tool that wraps commands to assist "terraform import".
+This is a tool that wraps commands to assist **"terraform import"**.

 # Solution

  Now that DevOps has advanced, is there anything like this?<br>
 I've created the infrastructure, so please "terraform import" it.
-It's a pain in the ass to get used to.
-Read the documentation from the official site every time.
-This is Toil.
+It's a pain in the ass to get used to.<br>
+Read the documentation from the official site every time.<br>
+**This is Toil!**<br>
 This tool was created with the hope that anyone can import it easily.

 # Feature
-- You can choose which resources to import interactively.
+- You can choose which resources to import **interactively**.
-- Can save configuration information in batches
+- Can save configuration information in **batches**.
-- Multiple resources can be imported at once.
+- **Multiple resources** can be imported at once.

 # Require